 Stress Fracture of the talus explained

 The talus is a tarsal bone in the ankle which sits on top of the calcaneus or heel bone and supports the tibia and fibula shin bones.
-The talus is more susceptible to developing a stress fracture when the ankle is repeatedly overpronated and plantar flexed or rolling in and flattening at the same time as pointing the foot downwards.
+The talus is more susceptible to stress fracture when the ankle repeatedly overpronates and plantar flexes.
+In other words rolling in at the same time as pointing the foot downwards.

 Treatment of a talar stress fracture

 Treatment usually involves six weeks immobilization in a plaster cast.

 A surgeon may operate to remove the lateral process of the talus bone as this can speed up the healing process.